eschuman20/dataviz-project-repo/README.md

 ## Data

-The data I propose to visualize for my project comes from the top football league scorers dataset.
-This dataset has player statistis including goals, shots, shots on target, games played, etc for the top football goal scorers across a variety of leagues from 2016 to 2020.
+The data I propose to visualize for my project comes from the Top Football League Scorers dataset.
+This dataset has player statistics including goals, shots, shots on target, games played, etc for the top football goal scorers across a variety of leagues from 2016 to 2020.
 Dataset: [Top Football League Scorers](https://www.kaggle.com/datasets/mohamedhanyyy/top-football-leagues-scorers),